memgraph/docs/docs/reference-guide/storage-modes.md

-`IN_MEMORY_TRANSACTIONAL` and continue with regular work on the database or you can take advantage of the low memory costs of the analytical mode to run analytical queries that will not change the data, but be aware that no backup is created automatically (you can create manual snapshots), and there are no ACID guarantees besides manually created snapshots.
+`IN_MEMORY_TRANSACTIONAL` and continue with regular work on the database or you can take advantage of the low memory costs of the analytical mode to run analytical queries that will not change the data, but be aware that no backup is created automatically, and there are no ACID guarantees besides manually created snapshots.
 There are no `WAL` files created nor periodic snapshots.
 Users **can** create a snapshot manually.

 ### Transactions